MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-recording-policy.md

 - Microsoft Teams
 ---

-# Introduction to Teams policy-based recording for callings & meetings
+# Introduction to Microsoft Teams third party compliance recording

+**APPLIES TO:** ✔️Meetings ✔️Webinars ✔️Town halls ✔️ Calls ✔️ Live events

+## Overview

+In Microsoft Teams, there are two types of recordings:

+- **Convenience recording-** an ad-hoc recording of a call or meeting that a user starts.
+To learn more about convenience recording, see [Teams meeting recording](meeting-recording.md).
+- **Compliance recording-** using an admin policy to automatically record calls and meetings.

-Policy-based recording allows orgs with Microsoft Teams for calling and meetings to decide when calls and meetings should automatically be recorded through an admin policy.
-Orgs can also decide when calls and meetings should be captured for subsequent processing and retention as required by relevant corporate or regulatory policy.
+Third-party compliance recording allows orgs using Microsoft Teams for calls, meetings, and events to implement an admin policy for automatic recording.
+As an admin, you can also choose when to capture calls, meetings, and events for subsequent processing and retention, in accordance with relevant corporate or regulatory policies.

 Teams is enhanced to support the integration of partner recording solutions.
 These enhancements cover platform